Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The problem, Naylor explains, is that sustaining farm-raised salmon, shrimp and other carnivorous species requires a disproportionate amount of wild fish.
 That’s because certain farmed fish are fed processed fish meal made from wild caught herring, mackerel and sardine.

 Naylor estimates that it requires about two pounds of wild fish to produce one pound of farmed fish.

 Commercial fish farms also take up thousands of square miles of the aquatic ecosystem, displacing natural breeding habits.
+One of the biggest threats to wildlife is the destruction of land to make room for the rapidly expanding fish aquaculture.
 And confining so many fish in such close quarters has led to massive amounts of pollution and disease that can kill or harm wild fish, birds and marine mammals.

-Experts warn, however, that the San Diego fish farm would discharge the waste of 11 million pounds of fish directly into ocean waters, contributing to toxic algal blooms that have already been causing harm across the California coast.
+One proposed massive commercial farm 4.5 miles off the coast of San Diego would be able to produce 5,000 metric tons of farm-raised fish each year, making it the largest commercial operation in the country.
+Experts warn, however, that it would discharge the waste of 11 million pounds of fish directly into ocean waters, contributing to toxic algal blooms that already cause harm across the California coast.
 The project would also lead to an increase in vessel traffic that would pose serious challenges for a number of different species, including the endangered blue whale and leatherback sea turtle.

-Farmed fish have also been shown to escape their pens, spreading sea lice and other diseases to the wild populations.
+Farmed-raised fish have also been shown to escape their pens, spreading sea lice and other diseases to the wild populations.
 And when they interbreed with wild fish, they can alter the genetic code, diluting their natural survival skills.